Maryum97/04_Web-API-s_Code_Quiz/README.md

 [Add Images Here]

 <b>SUMMARY:</b>
-In a nutshell, JavaScript is one of the many languages helpful in making a page interactive and changing the dynamics of a page, to help the user feel involved in the activity and have fun, such as the experience that this quiz provides to the student.
+In a nutshell, JavaScript is one of the many languages helpful in making a page interactive and changing the dynamics of a page, to help the user feel involved in the activity, such as the experience that this quiz provides to the student.
 As per the requirements of the marking criteria, I have provided the link to the deployed quiz below, for you to enjoy the experience for yourself!:

 <a href="https://maryum97.github.io/04_Web-API-s_Code_Quiz/" target="_blank">My Code Quiz</a>